otienojoseph/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - 100-times_table: Print times table
 - 102-fibonacci: Print the first 50 fibonacci numbers
 - 101-natural: Return sum of multiples of 3 n 5 from 0 - 1024(not included)
+- 103-fibonacci: Print sum of all fibs less than 4000000